overhide/overhide/docs/glossary.md

 #### secrets

-Secrets are an array of private-public key pairs obtained from a 12 word mneumonic using the BIP39 algorithm.
+Secrets are an array of private key-public address pairs obtained from a 12 word mneumonic using the BIP39 algorithm.

 Secrets can be per user, per service, per group, whatever the domain calls for.